 102,000 – 100,000 = $2,000, or a $2,000 profit on a $5,000 deposit.

 Similarly, if gold price falls from $1,000 to $980, your pretend loss on the same pretend deal will be $2000.

 The same logic of calculation works for all of our CFD instruments – and for losing deals.

 - In this example, we disregarded potential rollover, overnight financing and the spread.

-- For the exact leverage rates offered by iFOREX, visit our Trading Conditions page.
+- For the exact leverage rates offered by iFOREX UK, visit our Trading Conditions page.